Lead and Copper

 In addition, Corrosion Control Treatment processes conducted at the Water Treatment Plant involve the addition of chemicals that coat the inside of waterlines, acting as barrier so lead stays attached to the waterline and doesn’t dissolve into your water.
 Further, the Water Treatment Plant adjusts the pH of the water to ensure that the stability of the water does not become corrosive.

-If disturbances to a known public lead service line are made by the City due to line replacements, staff will provide your home with a pitcher, with enough filters to last 6 months.
+If disturbances, such as a meter replacement or line repair, to a known lead, galvanized requiring replacement, or unknown service line are made by the City, staff will provide your home with a pitcher and enough filters to last 6 months.
 This is because, unlike contaminants like bacteria, metals cannot be removed by boiling.
 Any water used for consumption must be ran through a filter designed to remove lead.
+You will also be contacted about follow-up sampling within 3-6 months to ensure corrosion control treat is once again in effect.
+The homeowner must agree to collecting the sample from inside their home themselves following written instructions.

 Where can I learn more about Lead and Copper?

-Additional information regarding lead and copper can be find on the EPA's website.
+Additional information regarding lead and copper can be found from the Environmental Protection Agency (EPA) or Oklahoma Department of Environmental Quality (ODEQ).

 Arsenic